loganRidings/FailureAnalysis/README.md

 A full introduction and description of the projet can be found <here>
   kjsbfjsd.ytasyv

-A full parts list can be found here:
+A full parts list can be found here: [Parts List](https://github.com/loganRidings/FailureAnalysis/blob/main/partsList.md#parts-list)

 The Arduino code to do xyz is here: